Mjvolk3/torchcell/notes/database.docker.md

 4. `docker login``

-## Troubleshooting Docker Build Local-001
+## 2024.02.08 - Troubleshooting Docker Build Local

 Using `database/Dockerfile.tc-neo4j` (name is subject to change).
 Losing straight forward path to do this... just copying useful commands now and will have to sort things out later.